icpc/ccs-specs/Contest_Control_System_Requirements.md

 ICPC World Finals contest, the following documents must be submitted.

-  - A text file named "License" containing the license, conforming to the the [Licensing](#licensing) section, under which the CCS is made available to the ICPC.
+  - A text file named "License" containing the license, conforming to the [Licensing](#licensing) section, under which the CCS is made available to the ICPC.
   - A *Requirements Compliance Document* as defined below.
   - A *Team Guide* as defined below.
   - A *Judge's Guide* as defined below.